Ilona Szabó de Carvalho: Education

-Szabó holds a master's degree in International Studies at the Peace and Conflict Studies Department from the university of Uppsala in Sweden, a specialist degree in International Development, from the Oslo University and a bachelor's degree in International Relations.
-She was a Senior Public Policy Fellow at Columbia University School of International Affairs and Public Administration (SIPA) and is an affiliated scholar at Brazil Lab at Princeton University.
+Szabó holds a master's degree in International Studies from the University of Uppsala in Sweden, a specialist degree in International Development, from University of Oslo and a bachelor's degree in International Relations.
+She was a Senior Fellow at Columbia University School of International Affairs and Public Administration (SIPA) and is an affiliated scholar at Brazil Lab at Princeton University.

 She has joined several executive courses, such as in Global Leadership and Public Policy for the 21st Century at the Kennedy School at Harvard, Transformational Leadership at the Said Business School at Oxford University and a Management Course on Disarmament, Demobilization & Reintegration (DDR) at the Swedish National Defense College, Stockholm.
 In 1995 she spent a year at a Cultural Exchange Program in Latvia with the American Field Service (AFS).

 Before working in the nonprofit sector, Szabó worked for almost five years in investment banks in Rio de Janeiro in the late 1990s.

 Media

 Szabó is a columnist at Folha de S. Paulo.
 Between 2016 and 2018, she was a guest commentator on the Estúdio i program, broadcast on GloboNews, and has participated in other renowned interview programs on Brazilian television.
 Szabó is a frequent source for the media on the topics she works on, and her profile has been featured in publications such as O Globo newspaper, TPM magazine, Marie Claire magazine, El País, and Gol magazine.

-She spoke at TED in 2014, and at Davos and other World Economic Forum events in 2016, 2017 and 2019.
+She spoke at TED in 2014 and, in 2025, at the TED Countdown Summit in Nairobi, where she presented The World’s First “Nature Superpower”.
+She has also spoken at Davos and other World Economic Forum events Davos, Medellín, São Paulo, Dalian and Dubai between 2016 and 2023.

-She is the author of two books: Drogas: As Histórias que Não te Contaram ("Drugs: The untold stories"), Segurança Pública para Virar o Jogo ("Public security to change the game"), published by Zahar in 2017 and 2018, and A Defesa do Espaço Cívico ("The defense of civic space"), published by Objetiva in 2020.
+She is the author of three books: Drogas: As Histórias que Não te Contaram ("Drugs: The untold stories"), Segurança Pública para Virar o Jogo ("Public security to change the game"), published by Zahar in 2017 and 2018, and A Defesa do Espaço Cívico ("In defense of civic space"), published by Objetiva in 2020.
 She was also the co-script writer and researcher for the award-winning documentary Breaking the Taboo.
 From 2020 to 2022, Szabó was also the host of the podcast and TV series Você Pode Mudar o Mundo ("You can change the world").